Fiji Fed Cup team

-The Fiji Fed Cup team represents Fiji in Fed Cup tennis competition and are governed by the Fiji Tennis Association.
-They have not competed since 2001.
+The Fiji Fed Cup team represented Fiji in Fed Cup (known as the Billie Jean King Cup since 2020) tennis competition and was governed by the Fiji Tennis Association.
+They last competed in 2001.

 History

 Fiji competed in its first Fed Cup in 1999.
 Fiji started competing as part of the Pacific Oceania team.
 Their best result was finishing sixth in Group II in 1999.
-However they have not competed since 2001.
+However they last competed in 2001.